 13th August 2005

-Andrew logged his one hundredth different coaster on Steel Dragon (#546), a Maurer Sohne spinning coaster and a clone of the one I had ridden earlier this year in in the Netherlands.
-The version at this park lacks the theming of its dutch cousin, but makes up for this by being a much better ride.
-As with the other version, the cars did not spin anything like as much as I would have liked.
-However, the tracking was smooth as butter, solving my major complaint and giving a very good ride.
+Andrew logged his one hundredth different coaster on Steel Dragon (#546), a Maurer Sohne spinning coaster and a clone of the one I had ridden earlier this year at Drievliet.
+The version at this park lacks the theming of its Dutch cousin, but makes up for this thanks to its vastly superior ride quality.
+As with the other version, the cars did not spin as much as I would have liked.
+However, the tracking was smooth as butter, solving my major complaint.
 Stepping on to my soap box for a minute, I occasionally get irritated at how steel coasters with an identical layout can ride so differently.
 If parks would only maintain their rides properly the experiences should be the same.
-There is no excuse for disasters such as that on Thursday.
+There is no excuse for disasters such as the mouse at Martin's Fantasy Island.

 Conneaut Lake Park